Approximating Electoral Control Problems: Approximations

 \OPTDEF{Minimum $k$-Union (M$k$U)} {A nonempty set $\calu = \{u_1, \ldots, u_n\}$, a family $\cals = \{S_1, \ldots, S_m\}$ of nonempty subsets of $\calu$, and a natural number $k \leq m$.} {A set $\cals' \subseteq \cals$ of size $k$.} {The value $\|\bigcup_{S \in \cals'} S\|$.}

-It is known that assuming the so-called ``Hypergraph Dense versus Random'' Conjecture (HDR), the lower bound on the approximation ratio for $\MkU$ is $\Omega(m^{1/4})$~\cite{chl-din-mak:c:min-k-union}.
-We next give a strict reduction from M$k$U to opt-$\pluralityccdc$, thereby showing that giving a better-than-$O(m^{1/4})$-approximation algorithm for $\pluralityccdc$ would resolve HDR\@.\footnote{The definition of HDR is beyond the scope of this paper, so we refer interested readers to the work of Chlamt{\'a}{\v{c}}, Dinitz, and Makarychev~\cite[Conjecture~1.5]{chl-din-mak:c:min-k-union} for details on it.}
+It is known that assuming the so-called ``Hypergraph Dense versus Random'' Conjecture (HDR), the lower bound on the approximation ratio for $\MkU$ is $\Omega(m^{1/4})$~\cite{chl-din-mak:c:min-k-union}.\footnote{The definition of HDR is beyond the scope of this paper, so we refer interested readers to the work of Chlamt{\'a}{\v{c}}, Dinitz, and Makarychev~\cite[Conjecture~1.5]{chl-din-mak:c:min-k-union} for details on it.} It is also known that MkU is at least as hard to approximate as MSC, so the approximation lower bound on the approximation ratio for $\MkU$ is in $\Omega(\log{n})$, unconditionally.

+We next give a strict reduction from M$k$U to opt-$\pluralityccdc$, thereby showing that giving a better-than-$O(m^{1/4})$-approximation algorithm for $\pluralityccdc$ would resolve HDR\@.

 \begin{theorem} $\MkU \strictred \optd\pluralityccdc$. \end{theorem} \begin{proof} For brevity, let $\calt = \optd\pluralityccdc$\@.